Welcome to the First Grade Remote Learning Page!

 During times of remote learning, the first grade teachers use this page to stay in touch with our kids and families.
 We share information, links, and videos to continue with our first grade curriculum.

 During times of in-person learning, we use this page as a way to provide resources for optional at-home learning.
 Remember that kids' at-home learning should be focused on playing, creating, exploring, inventing, and adventuring.
 Curiosity and imagination should lead the way!

-Here are ideas and resources for ongoing fun and learning at home.
+Here are some optional ideas and resources for ongoing fun and learning at home.
 Enjoy!

 Mrs. Dunlap created this awesome interactive grid for first grade artists.